How to Become a Licensed Professional Counselor in Idaho

 Counseling Career Outlook In Idaho

-The Bureau of Labor Statistics reports a median annual salary of $34,690 for Licensed Professional Counselors in the state of Idaho and a median hourly wage of $20.78.
+The Bureau of Labor Statistics reports a median annual salary of $55,520 for mental health, substance abuse, and behavioral disorder counselors in the state of Idaho and a median hourly wage of $23.90.
 An individual's salary is affected by the type of license held, the area of specialization chosen, level of experience, and the location of a counselor's practice.